pacoita/angular-pwa-boilerplate/README.md

 Open the browser at the proposed address.

 ## Troubleshooting
-If, *and onyl if*, the service worker is not registered locally when the application is served via web server, then you can force explicitly the registration as workaround.
+If, *and only if*, the service worker is not registered when the application is served locally via web server, then you can force explicitly the SW registration.

 Add the following snipped in the `main.ts` file:

 ```javascript
 platformBrowserDynamic()